ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### GET Methods

-The last thing we have to consider before we dive into wallet deployment and transaction creation is high-load wallet GET methods:
+The last thing we have to consider before we dive into wallet deployment and message creation is high-load wallet GET methods:

 Method | Explanation
 :---: | :---: